Tahiti: Arrival of the missionaries

 On 5 March 1797, representatives of the London Missionary Society landed at Matavai Bay (Mahina) on board Duff, with the intention of converting the pagan native populations to Christianity.
 The arrival of these missionaries marked a new turning point for the island of Tahiti, having a lasting impact on the local culture.

-The first years proved hard work for the missionaries, despite their association with the Pōmare, the importance of whom they were aware of thanks to the reports of earlier sailors.
+The first years proved hard work for the missionaries, despite their association with Pōmare, the importance of whom they were aware of thanks to the reports of earlier sailors.
 In 1803, upon the death of Pōmare I, his son Vairaʻatoa succeeded him and took the title of Pōmare II.
 He allied himself more and more with the missionaries, and from 1803 they taught him reading and the Gospels.
 Furthermore, the missionaries encouraged his wish to conquer his opponents, so that they would only have to deal with a single political contact, enabling them to develop Christianity in a unified country.
 The conversion of Pōmare II to Protestantism in 1812 marks moreover the point when Protestantism truly took off on the island.

 In about 1810, Pōmare II married Teremoʻemoʻe daughter of the chief of Raiatea, to ally himself with the chiefdoms of the Leeward Islands.
 On 12 November 1815, thanks to these alliances, Pōmare II won a decisive battle at Feʻi Pī (Punaʻauia), notably against Opuhara, the chief of the powerful clan of Teva.
 This victory allowed Pōmare II to be styled Ariʻi Rahi, or the king of Tahiti.
 It was the first time that Tahiti had been united under the control of a single family.
 This marked the end of Tahitian feudalism and the military aristocracy, which were replaced by an absolute monarchy.
 At the same time, Protestantism quickly spread, thanks to the support of Pōmare II, and replaced the traditional beliefs.
 In 1816 the London Missionary Society sent John Williams as a missionary and teacher, and starting in 1817, the Gospels were translated into Tahitian (Reo Maohi) and taught in the religious schools.
 In 1818, the minister William Pascoe Crook founded the city of Papeʻete, which became the capital of the island.

 In 1819, Pōmare II, encouraged by the missionaries, introduced the first Tahitian legal code, known under the name of the Pōmare Legal Code, which consists of nineteen laws.
 The missionaries and Pōmare II thus imposed a ban on nudity (obliging them to wear clothes covering their whole body), banned dances and chants (described as immodest), tattoos, and costumes made of flowers.